2026 Digitalization & AI in Energy Canada

 • Comparing governance and investment models in large integrated companies versus mid-size independents.

-Raylene Charron Brian Bench Chris Foster Steve Reece
+Raylene Charron Brian Bench Chris Foster Steve Reece Dan Stark

 • Discover how a Canadian industrial services company launched its AI transformation using an internally developed roadmap - without overspending or relying on a large IT team.